I didn’t get to sail this weekend, but I spent a lot of time following (and not following) Rimas.

 Course: 225° at 2.30kts

-Rather than sailing into the port, he simply called on the radio for a tow, since he is incapable of sailing to or from a harbor.
+Rather than sailing into the port, he simply called for the valet.
 Maybe he was out of range for his handheld VHF, or maybe someone remembered the derelict that he left there, but no one came to his assistance and he drifted by.
 Rimas mentioned Australia in that post, but I think even he knew that that would be really far away.
-He soon started talking about Western Samoa, and even briefly seemed to turn as if he was personally in control of his boat’s direction, but he was already too far south by then and started sailing west/southwest toward Fiji while reminding people of his lack of food.
+He soon started talking about Western Samoa, and even briefly seemed to turn as if he was personally in control of his boat’s direction of travel, but he was already too far south by then and started sailing west-southwest toward Fiji (while reminding everyone of his lack of food).

 The biggest problem i have with food.
 To.
 Fiji islands 541 miles to go i finaly i made disition is best to fixing boats best intenatinal ports